 Takeaway: Focus on the end result your clients want to see, and work to deliver on that goal.
 This end result should be your ‘one metric that matters’.

-On the subject of understanding clients, here’s what leading visual communication design agency, KillerInfographics, has to say:
+On the subject of understanding clients, here’s what the leading visual communication design agency, KillerInfographics, has to say:

 When it comes to understanding clients, a recurring theme in the responses we received was empathy.

 Empathy doesn’t just describe a way to understand clients; it describes a philosophy that guides your entire business.
-Successful agencies empathize with a client’s problems, concerns and challenges.
+Successful agencies empathize with a client’s problems, concerns, and challenges.

 Here’s what Blake Howard of Matchstic has to say about empathy:

 Takeaway: Practiced empathy involves listening to the client and forging long-term relationships.
-It means to manage your own ego and truly understanding the client’s concerns.
+It means to manage your own ego and truly understand the client’s concerns.
 Only once you can understand the client can you make the client understand your own approach and solutions.

 Speaking of empathy, here’s Pete Sena’s take on it: